 Yet the Jews had known that the coming Messiah was to be a literal “son of David.”
 How could this one also be David’s “Lord,” but have a still “greater” Lord telling Him what to do?

 In 1 Corinthians 10:1–4, we read that ancient Israel was baptized into Moses and they all “ate the same spiritual food, and all drank the same spiritual drink.
-For they drank of that spiritual rock that followed them, and that rock was Christ.”
-Again, it is clear—as a number of Bible commentaries acknowledge—that the spirit Personality who dealt with ancient Israel was the One who became Christ.
-For, as we have seen, Jesus said that “no one” had ever seen “God”—obviously meaning the One we call the Father.
+For they drank of that spiritual Rock that followed them, and that Rock was Christ.”
+Again, it is clear—as a number of Bible commentaries acknowledge—that the spirit Personality who dealt with ancient Israel was the One who became Christ, for the Apostle John wrote that “No one has seen God at any time” (John 1:18), obviously meaning the One we call the Father.

 Yet, right after giving the Ten Commandments and some of the statutes to ancient Israel, we find that the “God of Israel” did indeed appear to some of Israel’s leaders!
 “Then Moses went up, also Aaron, Nadab, and Abihu, and seventy of the elders of Israel, and they saw the God of Israel.
 And there was under His feet as it were a paved work of sapphire stone, and it was like the very heavens in its clarity.
 But on the nobles of the children of Israel He did not lay His hand.
 So they saw God, and they ate and drank” (Exodus 24:9–11).
 So more than 70 of the leaders of Israel “saw the God of Israel”—not God the Father, but the “Word” who later became Jesus Christ (John 1:1–12).
 Could anything be more clear?